VUnit/vunit/docs/python_interface.rst

 .. code-block:: json
    :caption: JSON Export has attributes attached to each test.
 The
-             attributes all have null value to be forward compatible a future where user attributes can have values.
+             attributes all have null value to be forward compatible in a future where user attributes can have values.

     {
        "attributes": {